Coconut Shrimp with the Best Sauce (VIDEO)

 - Oil – for frying the shrimp – use a high smoke point oil such as extra light olive oil, peanut oil, or vegetable oil.

 - Lime Juice – optional but nice to squeeze over the fried shrimp for serving.

 When buying shrimp, look for raw wild-caught shrimp if you can find it.
 If you are using frozen shrimp, be sure to thaw according to the package instructions and pat dry before using.
 Avoid using pre-cooked shrimp.
 Pre-cooked shrimp will get tough if you cook it again.

 What Size Shrimp for Coconut Shrimp?

 We used 1 pound of large 21-25 count shrimp.
-We found this to be the ideal size for coconut shrimp to get them perfectly cooked in the center and golden on the outside.
+We found this to be the ideal size for breaded shrimp to get them perfectly cooked in the center and golden on the outside.
 Smaller shrimp overcook quickly and larger shrimp tend to burn before the center cooks through.

 All you need to make an amazing coconut shrimp sauce is equal parts of sweet chili sauce and apricot preserves or apricot fruit spread.
 Simply stir to combine.

 The sweet chili sauce can be found in the Asian food section of the grocery store.
 If your apricot preserves have large pieces of fruit, you will want to blend the sauce in a food processor or blender for easier dipping.
 In case you’re wondering, this sauce is NOT spicy.